dev-alamin/usercode-activation-with-wc/README.md

-# A WordPress plugin that works with Woocommer
+# A WordPress plugin that works with Woocommerce
 This plugin is for user registration using a unique code.
 Customer will be given code during purchase in hand and after that he/she will come to website and register/login then from the my-account page, 'activation menu, will register the item he/she bought.
 After successfull registration customer will be able to download a certificate on the fly.